cheomanigua/webdocse/content/docs/git.md

 toc: true
 ---

-In this tutorial you'll learn how to create and maintain a version control system for your project, as if you just installed the operating system.
+In this tutorial you'll learn how to create and maintain a version control system for your project.
 This tutorial assumes that you already have a project in your local machine.

 # Initial Setup